 |Access||Treated individually; minimum is to pass Access to HE Diploma with at least 30 credits at Distinction in relevant subjects and 15 credits at Merit|

 |Welsh Bacc||Pass Advanced Diploma with AA at A-level including Mathematics|

 |IB Diploma||37 points with 6, 6, 6 at Higher level including Mathematics (Contextual offer 35 points)|

 |IELTS||Profile E: 6.5 with minimum 6.0 in each part|

 |Subjects required at GCSE or equivalent||Mathematics, Science and English Language|

 |Part-time study available:||Not available|

-You can also find full details of the entry requirements for all our programmes in the online prospectus.
+You can also find full details of the entry requirements for all our programmes in the Undergraduate study.

 You will be invited along to a visit day if you have applied to study with us, and we think you have the potential to do well on one of our courses.
 Visit days are held between November and March.
 The University provides a number of open days for prospective students wishing to visit.
 You will get the chance to meet academic staff, tour the facilities and the University as a whole, and see a range of presentations and exhibitions of what we do.
 Should you be unable to attend one of the University open days, tours for prospective students are also offered throughout the year, which are led by current students and organised centrally.
 If you cannot make one of those dates you are welcome to take a self-guided walking tour.